jmyzk/ss-update/README.md

 What this code do are as follows:

-1 Customer inputs data through Smartsheet's form and a corresponding Smartsheet's sheet captures data.
+1 Customer inputs data through Smartsheet Form and a corresponding Sheet captures data.

 2 Then using Smarthsset API, correspoinding data is copied to Appsheet.